Currently, Iceland is one of the most top-rated tourist destinations in the world.

 The drive through the Westfjords is breathtaking!
 We arrived at the museum just before opening and decided to talk a walk along the fjord.
-Just below the surface of the water were the biggest starfish I have ever seen!
-After a few moments of soaking in the beauty, tranquility, and salty sea air, I was completely relaxed.
-As we entered the museum the curator, Sigurður Atlason, greeted us warmly and handed us a written guide of the exhibits (available in multiple languages).
+Just below the surface of the water was the biggest starfish I have ever seen!
+I was completely relaxed after a few moments of soaking in the beauty, tranquility, and salty sea air.
+As we entered the museum, the curator, Sigurður Atlason, greeted us warmly and handed us a written guide of the exhibits (available in multiple languages).

 9. Eldfell Volcano

 If you’re on the south coast of Iceland, consider making a day trip to Vestmannaeyjar (the Westman Islands).
-A 40-minute ferry ride from Landeyjahöfn, the small island of Heimaey is home to Eldfell, a volcano which smothered most of the island in lava and ash after a surprise eruption in 1973.
+A 40-minute ferry ride from Landeyjahöfn, the small island of Heimaey, is home to Eldfell, a volcano that smothered most of the island in lava and ash after a surprise eruption in 1973.
 Seeming like a pretty cool thing to do, I decided to hike it.

-Near the base of the volcano is the eerie ‘House Graveyard’, with signs indicating where houses and community buildings used to lie before being destroyed by the eruption.
-Icelandic ponies gazed at me curiously as I continued on to the trail.
+Near the volcano’s base is the eerie ‘House Graveyard,’ with signs indicating where houses and community buildings used to lie before being destroyed by the eruption.
+Icelandic ponies gazed at me curiously as I continued to the trail.

-Eldfell (meaning ‘Hill of Fire’ in Icelandic) is around 200 metres high and sturdy boots are recommended for travelling up the sandy terrain.
+Eldfell (meaning ‘Hill of Fire’ in Icelandic) is around 200 meters high, and sturdy boots are recommended for traveling up the sandy terrain.
 Icelandic weather is very changeable.
-Ferocious rain stung my cheeks as I persevered up the thigh-burning final stretch, before the stubborn sun broke through the moody clouds just as I reached the summit.
+Ferocious rain stung my cheeks as I persevered up the thigh-burning final stretch before the stubborn sun broke through the moody clouds just as I reached the summit.

-Being alone on the summit was exciting and quite surreal, until the sound of hissing events reinforced the spooky reality of my surroundings.
-It was difficult to conceive that 40 years prior to my visit, immense devastation had been caused by volcanic activity occurring in the natural laboratory right below my feet.
+Being alone on the summit was exciting and quite surreal until the sound of hissing events reinforced the spooky reality of my surroundings.
+It was difficult to conceive that 40 years before my visit, immense devastation had been caused by volcanic activity occurring in the natural laboratory right below my feet.